On 25 April 2015, Australia and New Zealand commemorated the centenary of the Anzac landings on the Gallipoli Peninsula in Turkey.

 Anzac Centenary website

-You can share your stories and photographs relating to the First World War on the Australian Government's Anzac Centenary website.
+You can share your stories and photographs relating to the First World War on the Australian Government's Anzac Centenary-external site website.

 The website also includes historical information and photographs, resources to research family and community history, and links to other related websites.